FunkMonkey/reactive-react-component/README.md

 Create [React](https://reactjs.org/) components using [ES Observables](https://github.com/tc39/proposal-observable), f. ex.
 [RxJS 5](https://github.com/ReactiveX/rxjs).

 This library provides two types of components, both of which are created using a definition function that receives source observables and must return a render observable and optional event observables (sinks):

 - **Reactive Component** (reactive interface)
-  - pass source observables once directly as props
+  - pass source observables (ingoing data) once as props
-  - pass observers / subjects once to receive event observables (sinks) from the component
+  - pass observers / subjects once as props to receive event observables (sinks, outgoing data) from the component
+  - later prop updates will be ignored
 - **Bridge Component** (non-reactive interface)
   - pass props as usual
       - for every prop a source observable is created internally and every prop update will emit a new event for the according observable
   - pass event listeners (callback functions) as usual
-      - if an event observable with the same name exists, it will be subscribed to with the listener as the `onNext` function
+      - if an event observable (sink) with the same name exists, it will be subscribed to with the listener as the `onNext` function

 This project is heavily inspired by [cycle-react](https://github.com/pH200/cycle-react) and [Cycle.js](https://cycle.js.org/).